Javier González (footballer, born 1979)

 Javier Mercedes González (born 24 September 1979 in Asunción) is a Paraguayan footballer currently playing in Paraguay for Club Nacional.

 Career

 Club career

 González began his career in 2000 with Club Cerro Corá.
 He has also played for Club Sport Colombia, Sportivo Luqueño, Club Guaraní and his current club Libertad in Paraguay.

 In 2007 González played in Ecuador with Barcelona S.C.

 International career

-González has made 2 appearances for the Paraguay national team in 2001 and in 2006.
+González has made 2 appearances for the Paraguay national team in 2001 and 2006.